Background pattern

 If you use more Clorhexlan than you should

-Stop treatment with this medication if you experience any of the following symptoms: swelling of the face, lips, tongue, or throat; red skin rash and itching; difficulty breathing; feeling of dizziness or fainting, strange metallic taste; collapse.
+Stop treatment with this medication if you experience any of the following symptoms: swelling of the face, lips, tongue, or throat; red eczema on the skin that causes itching; difficulty breathing; feeling of dizziness or fainting, metallic taste; collapse.
 You may be experiencing an allergic reaction if these symptoms appear.

 Stop using this medication and consult your doctor or nurse if you experience eczema, blisters, inflammation, or experience pain or itching in the area of the skin where the product has been applied.